matthewgthomas/gratitude/src/content/segue-other-wellbeing-boosters.md

 All of these are quite immediate-term forms of reflecting.
 Here are a couple of approaches that take a longer time horizon:

 **Five-year journal:** This is a way of capturing deeper memories and moods.
 You’ll need 366 blank sides of paper.
 Divide each side into five sections.
-Each side of paper represents one day of the year (including 29th February since you’ll experience at least one leap year when you do this); in each section, write down a few sentences – one per year.
+Each side of paper represents one day of the year (including 29th February, since you’ll experience at least one leap year when you do this); in each section, write down a few sentences – one per year.

 If you were starting today, for example, you would write {today_day_month} at the top of a sheet of paper, then divide it into five sections.
 In the top section, write the year {today_year} and then a couple of sentences about your day today.
 The second section would be for {today_next_year}, and so on.
 You can buy journals specially designed for this, but I just use a blank notebook.